-- 22 CFR 216 defines USAID's pre-implementation environmental review process; - It is a specific implementation of the general EIA process; - It begins with a systematic screening and decisionmaking process that leads to more detailed review, if necessary; - Documentation and approval processes are clear and mandatory.
+- Reg.
+216 establishes the pre-implementation USAID environmental review process - This reflects the general EIA methodology - It begins with a systematic screening and decisionmaking process with more detailed review, if needed - USAID documentation and approval processes are clear and mandatory - Reg.
+216 documents define project environmental management criteria, most frequently as IEE conditions